 Mastiha is the first natural gum ever existed, therefore gifted its name to the word “masticate”.
 Known for its medicinal and gustatory properties since ancient times, mastic crystals can be used to add a Greek flavour in your desserts and mastic liqueur to make cocktails or drink as an after-dinner digestive as part of the Greek food culture.

 Mastiha has a very distinctive taste and is a great food souvenir from Greece to bring back home.
-Join our evening food walk to learn more about it and of course to taste it!
+Join our Greek food tour to learn more about it and of course to taste it!

 6. There’s a coin in my cake!